aabir1310/backend_nodejs_framework/Readme.md

 #platform
 NODE_ENV,Typescript
-Node version >7
+Node version >22.11.0
 Git

-# DCM HUB DEV REQUEST MANAGEMENT:
+#EVIAN BACKEND :

-# This  Microservice is to serve all functionalities of the Request Management Module of CX HUB.
+# This  Microservice is to serve all functionalities of Evian Backend.